KCL-BMEIS/OOP/week4A.md

 we are asking the *shell* to find all files that match this pattern, and insert them as separate arguments to our command.
 - note this happens *before* our command is executed!
+- this has nothing to do with C++ itself: this is purely a feature of the *shell*

 --